 Copies of your passport’s main page

-Standard processing – if you have lot of time before your departure, then there is no point in selecting other option.
-This one will have your application processed within 7 business days.
-As for the cost, you will be charged $79.
+Standard processing – if you have a lot of time before your departure, then there is no point in selecting other options.
+This one will have your application processed within 7 Business Days.
+As for the cost, you will be charged USD $30.49.

 Rush processing – this option will shorten the waiting period a bit.
-Your Taiwan evisa will be in your e-mail inbox within 5 business days, but it costs a bit more than the previous option.
-You will be charged $109.
+Your Taiwan e-Visa will be in your e-mail inbox within 5 Business Days, but it costs a bit more than the previous option.
+You will be charged USD $55.99.

-Super Rush processing – if you have an emergency and need your visa as soon as possible, then this is the best option you have. iVisa will send you your Taiwan evisa in just 3 business days.
+Super Rush processing – if you have an emergency and need your visa as soon as possible, then this is the best option you have. iVisa will send you your Taiwan e-Visa in just 3 Business Days.
 However, as you may expect, this option is more expensive.
-It costs $129.
+It costs USD $90.99.